rogerhe0829/intrusion_detection_system/JOURNAL.md

 of the feature csv to obtain the Name and the Type.
 Testing ran successfully.

 I also made a deepcopy of the orignal UNSW-NB15_1.csv DataFrame for future data cleaning process.
 Data cleaning process is started.

+## 10/6/2024
+Data Cleaning started today, today's focus was on the column 'label', this is a binary column which contains value 0 for benign traffic and 1 for malicious traffic.
+I did counting and percntage analysis, plotting.
+The next step is oversampling since the benign traffic is siginificantly more than the malicious traffic.